ScilifelabDataCentre/swedish-pathogens-portal-django/README.md

 ### To clear old container/images

-Sometimes we may have remove the containers, images and start a fresh.
+If you need to reset your Docker environment and start fresh, you can remove the containers and images:

 ```bash
 docker compose down --rmi